At the completion of the program the student will:

 - Value self-directed learning for continuing educational development.

-Graduates may locate employment opportunities in a wide variety of positions in the health care industry; clinical trial organizations, non-profit agencies, fundraising agencies, insurance companies, quality assurance jobs, health education organizations, health care consultation firms, and health information agencies.
+Graduates may locate employment opportunities in a wide variety of positions in the health care industry: clinical trial organizations, non-profit agencies, fundraising agencies, insurance companies, quality assurance jobs, health education organizations, health care consultation firms, health information agencies, and community health centers.